UniMath/agda-unimath/CODINGSTYLE.md

   short and specific to the definition of the current object is beneficial.
-Note that definitions made in a `where` block in a definition cannot be reused outside of that definition, and finding a way to factor out small lemmas into reusable definitions leads to more readable, maintainable, and refactorable code.
+Note that definitions made in a `where` block in a definition cannot be reused outside of that definition, and finding a way to factor out small lemmas into reusable definitions leads to more readable, maintainable, and also refactorable code.
 It can even help Agda's verification process run smoother.
 - Record types aren't frequently used in the `agda-unimath` library.
 This is mostly because they make it more complex to characterize their identity type.
   However, when the identity type isn't as critical, feel free to use record